ZhgChg.Li

 GAS Web App Relay Station

-The previous article focused on the core GitHub Actions CI/CD workflow development on the right side; this article focuses on the left side, the end-user packaging tool platform, enhancing user experience.
+Previous article focused on the core GitHub Actions CI/CD workflow development on the right side; this article focuses on the left side—the end-user packaging tool platform and enhancing user experience.

-Google Apps Script — Web App Packaging Tool Platform Results
+Google Apps Script — Web App Packaging Tool Platform Result Image

-• Packaging Form: Integrates project management tools to fetch task numbers and integrates GitHub to fetch open Pull Requests.
+• Packaging Form: Integrate project management tools to fetch ticket numbers and GitHub to retrieve open Pull Requests.

-• Packaging Records: Displays packaging history, current task progress status, and provides download links for Firebase App Distribution.
+• Package Records: Show packaging history, current task progress, and allow clicking to get download links by fetching Firebase App Distribution links and related information.

-• Runner Status: Displays the status of the self-hosted runner.
+• Runner Status: Display the status of the Self-hosted Runner.

-• Supports restricting usage to accounts within the organization.
+• Support restricting usage to accounts within the organization team.

 Main Responsibilities

-0 status, 0 database, purely a relay exchange station, integrating and displaying data from various APIs (e.g., Asana/Jira/GitHub) and forwarding form requests to GitHub Actions.
+0 state, 0 database, purely a relay exchange station, integrating and displaying data from various APIs (e.g. Asana/Jira/GitHub) and forwarding form requests to GitHub Actions.

 Online Demo Web App